Projects

 Design Islands

-Cultural artifacts, open frameworks, and space making devices
+Cultural artifacts, open frameworks, and space-making devices

-Award: 2017 AIA Honolulu Award
+2017 AIA Honolulu Award

 Project →